Redacted-Rice/ITB-RedactedRiceMods/readme.md

 * PassiveEffect - v1.1.0 - Library to help with adding passive weapons to the game.
 This will handle automatically detecting if the weapon is powered and only call hooks when it is
 * PredictableRandom - v1.1.0 - Library to get random numbers in a way that is repeatable for when undoing moves or resetting turns

+# Install
+- Download the custom 1.20.1 version of memedit and unzip it
+- Copy the current memedit folder or zip it (renaming won't work) at "Into the Breach\scripts\mod_loader\extensions\modLoaderExtensions\mods"
+- Replace the memedit folder in the unzippped version
+	- Make sure there is not an extra layer of folder
+- Unzip the release folder
+- Place the unzipped RedactedRiceMods folder in "Into the Breach\mods" folder
+  - Make sure there is not an extra layer of folder - when you enter the RedactedRiceMods folder you should see the "scripts" folder.
+Remove any extra folder layers

+To uninstall, delete the folder in mods

 # Releases
-Latest release: 1.0.0
+Latest release: 1.0.1

+## 1.0.1
+Pre-release of WorldBuilders.
+Requires custom memedit

+Released: 12/19/2025
+Treeherders 2.0.0
+Libs 1.1.0

 ## 1.0.0
+Release of Treeherders 2.0

 Released: 12/19/2025
 Treeherders 2.0.0
 Libs 1.1.0

-# Install
-- Unzip the release folder
-- Place the unzipped RedactedRiceMods folder in "Into the Breach/mods" folder
-  - Make sure there is not an extra layer of folder - when you enter the RedactedRiceMods folder you should see the "scripts" folder.
-Remove any extra folder layers

-To uninstall, just delete the folder

 # Release Process
 Copy license and this readme into RedactedRiceMods folder and zip it up